What do you do when the world is at your feet . . . and then suddenly it isn’t?

 While England battled it out in the Far East, Jansen took a holiday to Rome.
 He and his girlfriend were on a moped when they were hit by a taxi.
 Matt suffered a brain haemorrhage and slipped into a coma for six days.

 Jansen survived and, astonishingly, he was back playing for Blackburn just four months later.
 But while his body may have recovered, his mind had not.
 In the shadow of the accident, he was unable to recapture the instinctive genius or the bullet-proof self-confidence that had previously defined him.

 This was a hidden breakdown – nothing that could be picked up by a fitness test or fixed on an operating table.
 As Jansen’s career as an elite footballer slipped away from him, he started to discover more about what had happened to him and how he could recover not only as an athlete, but as a person.

-This is the story of a career destined for the stratosphere, cruelly snatched away by the vagaries of fate.
+With insights from a range of contributors, including Graeme Souness, Sir Alex Ferguson, Sam Allardyce, Sven-Göran Eriksson, Lucy Jansen and Professor Steve Peters, this is the astonishing story of a career destined for the stratosphere, cruelly snatched away by the vagaries of fate.
 Brilliant, bold, and at times brutal in its honesty, this powerful tale of shattered dreams and a life rebuilt is a testament to an inspiring, unconquered soul.